Jacob's Ladder (1990 film): Legacy

-Jacob's Ladder greatly inspired the Silent Hill horror franchise, as well as the series' 2006 film adaptation by Christophe Gans.
+Jacob's Ladder greatly inspired the Silent Hill horror franchise, including the 2006 film adaptation by Christophe Gans.
 The film's influence on their works was also recognized by Ryan Murphy, writer of the 2011 TV series American Horror Story: Asylum, and by Shinji Mikami, creator of the Resident Evil series and director of the 2014 video game The Evil Within.
-Kim Manners prepared for directing The X-Files episode "Grotesque" by listening to the music from Jacob's Ladder.
+Kim Manners prepared for directing The X-Files third season episode "Grotesque" by listening to the music from Jacob's Ladder.
 The music video for the 2010 song "Nightmare" by Avenged Sevenfold is a homage to the famous hospital scene from the film, chosen by the director Wayne Isham, because the band's deceased drummer The Rev was a fan of the film.
 Director Christopher Nolan has said that Jacob's Ladder, specifically its use of abstract imagery, was an influence on his 2023 film Oppenheimer.

-Several direct references to Jacob's Ladder exist within the Silent Hill games, particularly Silent Hill 2, whose plot is largely inspired by the film; the head-twitching effect seen in the film recurs throughout the game series, and in Silent Hill 2, the protagonist, James Sunderland, wears an M-1965 field jacket nearly identical to the one Jacob wears in the film.
-Other references to the film itself include the mentions in the 2002 The Twilight Zone episode "Night Route" (dialog) and the 2010 The Simpsons episode "The Squirt and the Whale" (visual).
-Rick and Morty refers to the film in the 2020 episode "Never Ricking Morty" with a flashback when Morty stabs Rick with a bayonet, reminiscent of what happens to the main protagonist at the beginning of the film.
+Several direct references to Jacob's Ladder exist within the Silent Hill games, particularly Silent Hill 2 (2001), whose plot is largely inspired by the film; the head-twitching effect seen in the film recurs throughout the game series, and in Silent Hill 2, the protagonist, James Sunderland, wears an M-1965 field jacket nearly identical to the one Jacob wears in the film.
+Gans said his 2026 film Return to Silent Hill "tells the same story" as Jacob's Ladder as "everything happens in the last glimpse of consciousness" and thus he also hid the references to the film within his adaptation.
+Other references to the film itself include the mentions in the 2002 The Twilight Zone episode "Night Route" (dialog) and the 2010 The Simpsons season 21 episode "The Squirt and the Whale" (visual).
+Rick and Morty refers to the film in the 2020 season 4 episode "Never Ricking Morty" with a flashback when Morty Smith (Justin Roiland) stabs Rick Sanchez (Roiland) with a bayonet, reminiscent of what happens to Jacob at the beginning of the film.